Phu Quoc Key Facts and Statistics

 Phu Quoc Island Key Facts and Statistics

 In collaboration with the local, national, and international governments as well as a variety of NGO’s, the following information represents the only source of credible facts figures and statistical information available today about Phu Quoc.
-All data has been cross referenced and referenced accordingly.
+All data has been cross referenced and credited accordingly.
 This data may be used for research, educational, commercial, and non commercial purposes.

 - Phu Quoc is 1 of 12 districts located in Kien Giang Province which is situated in the Mekong Delta in the south western tip of Vietnam.
 The provincial capital of Kien Giang Province is Rach Gia and the major main town is Ha Tien.
-Kien Giang Province has 200 km’s of coastline and 105 islands/islets.
+Kien Giang Province has 200 kilometer’s of coastline and 105 islands/islets.